andracs/bridging-sustainability/manuscript/6-Not-quite-sustainable-hardware-and-IT-operations.md

 Framework is a good example of a hardware brand that wants to differentiate itself on sustainability.
 In the longer term, we can hope that Framework will also focus on economic and social sustainability.
 For example, they could implement fairer working conditions with their suppliers or use more ethically sourced materials - and still have a healthy economy in the long run.

 Unfortunately, building more sustainable computers is still a niche.
 The major computer manufacturers are stuck in their traditional and unsustainable workflows, but fortunately, also they are beginning to focus on more sustainable production practices, such as fair use of materials and repairability.
 But if neither legislation nor customer demand are driving the development of more fair computers, the major manufacturers are not going to move into more sustainable directions.
-It is than up to smaller, visionary manufacturers to driv the change.
+It is then up to smaller, visionary manufacturers to drive the change.
 Besides MNT Research and Framework, there are a few other laptop manufacturers working for "less unsustainable computers", as for example:

-- **Star Labs** laptops are made specifically for Linux, anf they combine custom chassis designs with open firmware (Coreboot) and a full spare parts shop.
+- **Star Labs** laptops are made specifically for Linux, and they combine custom chassis designs with open firmware (Coreboot) and a full spare parts shop.

 - **System76** engineers and manufactures premium Linux computers and keyboards, and advocates for open ecosystems and offers "Lifetime Support," and highly repairable Linux laptops.